 - Custodial credit risk is the risk that, in the event of failure of the counterparty (e.g., broker-dealer) to a transaction, the Program will not be able to recover the value of investments or collateral securities that are in the possession of another party.
 Securities of the U.S. government and its agencies were registered and held by the Program's agent in the Program's name.
 The deposit account is FDIC-insured up to \$250,000 but is not collateralized.
 Money market funds are not insured or collateralized. - Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as S&P Global Ratings, Moody's Investors Service, Inc., and Fitch Ratings.
-As of June 30, 2017, the deposit account was rated Aa1 by Moody's, AA- by S&P and AA by Fitch.
+As of June 30, 2018, the deposit account was rated Aa1 by Moody's and AA- by S&P and Fitch.
 S&P's rating for U.S. government securities was AA+.
-Fitch rated one money market fund with an A. All remaining investments were rated AAA.
+All remaining investments were rated AAA.

-NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2017 AND 2016
+NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2018 AND 2017